 The downside to this setup is that you need to keep your cell phone screen from sleeping along with keeping your GPS activated.
 By the time you are done riding, your cell may need a good charging.

 Most likely you are not going to want to hold your phone in your hand for the duration of the ride, so I would suggest a bike cell phone mount.
 For under 25 dollars and about 10 minutes of your time is all it takes.

 Android has a great free app for bikes that gives you a wealth of features.
 It is called the Ulysse Speedometer.
 It has many different modes it operates, most importantly bicycle mode.

-For iPhone there are a number of speedometers available as well, but nothing real impressive.
+For iPhone, there are a number of speedometers available as well, but nothing really impressive.

 Prices range from 10 dollars to hundreds of dollars all based off of brand names, screen type and size and capabilities of the unit.